SantiagoDevRel/Metana/Week8/evm-puzzles/README.md

     for this I send 4 ether, because we will perform the following: callValue(4) - codeSize(10 bytes) = jumpDest(06) to be able to pass the puzzle

+3. For this puzzle we need to send a dataSize == 4 bytes so I send the data: "0404004" and it passed

+4.

 ````